 I make my own shortcrust and puff pastry for this pie (it tastes that much better!) and always find them much easier to work with when they are made the day before and refrigerated overnight.
 However, following the packet instructions for best use if you’re going for the quicker option and using store-bought pastry.

-- 400 grams of peeled and chopped tomatoes (can use tinned)
+- 400 grams tomato - peeled and chopped

 - Pour oil into a large frying pan or pot, add butter and melt on medium heat.
 Once melted, turn the temperature down to low.